BasilAboSaleem/FlashFast/ANALYSIS_REPORT.md

 ```

-- After that we serve the DB from local docker file instead of using free online databse provider and the tests was rapidly improved
+- After that we serve the DB from local docker file instead of using free online DB provider and the tests was rapidly improved

 ```
  ✗ 'p(95)<500' p(95)=1.97s